jsdw/jsdw.github.io/content/posts/go-revisited-in-2025/index.md

 # Iterators

-I hadn't even notivced that Go had adopted any sort of iterator approach, and was very pleasantly surprised to see that iterators have now been integrated much more into Go.
+I hadn't even noticed that Go had adopted any sort of iterator approach, and was very pleasantly surprised to see that iterators have now been integrated much more into Go.
 Iterators are great when there are several intermediate steps that you'd like to apply to the items in some data structure (for instance a slice), or when you want to provide back each of the values in some data structure for users to do something with, or just when you want to stream values back to a user as they become available.

 In Go, you've always been able to iterate over the built-in data structures: